Start an LLC in California

 Here’s a big part where people needlessly get caught up.
 There are some key steps you’ll want to take when you are maintaining an LLC in California:

-Review any business-specific licensing and permits.
-This is where you’ll need to do a little research on local requirements for your business.
-Some municipalities in California require that LLCs obtain a Business Tax Certificate.
-Others might have specific permits or licenses that are required for your particular industry.
-You’ll need to reach out to your local governing authorities to pin down exact requirements.
+• Review any business-specific licensing and permits.
+This is where you’ll need to do a little research.
+For example, your California LLC will need a seller’s permit if your business has an office, sales rooms, or warehouse in the state.
+In addition, some municipalities (such as San Diego, Los Angeles, and Santa Rosa) require most businesses to get a Business Tax Certificate.
+Others might have specific permits or licenses required for your particular industry.
+You’ll need to contact your local governing authorities to determine the application requirements.

 It’s a lot to juggle, we know.
 We can help.